JoannaDraganek/to-do-list/README.md

 Under the window you will see your added tasks.
 When you click on green button you can mark if your task is done.
 When you click on red bin button you can remove your task.
+There are also two additional buttons to mark all tasks as complete and to show/hide completed tasks

 ## Technologies used
-In the project I used the BEM convention and ES6+ features.
+In the project I used the BEM convention, Immutability and ES6+ features.